-Celeriac (Apium graveolens var. rapaceum) is mostly known for its large bulbous root and craggily appearance but, did you know that it is also a great source of fibre and other antioxidants?
-This fantastic vegetable is also easy to grow and can be used in a wide range of dishes from soups, stews, salads and more!
+Celeriac (Apium graveolens var. rapaceum) is mostly known for its large bulbous root and craggy appearance.
+This fantastic vegetable is easy to grow and brings great flavour and texture to a wide range of dishes.
+Soups, stews and salads are a delight with celeriac added.

 How to grow celeriac in a garden